 This photo shows the narrow valley in which Watauga Dam was built.

 In the 1930s and 1940s, TVA created a series of man-made lakes along the Tennessee River to reduce flooding, help commercial boats navigate the river, and produce fertilizer.
 In 1942 it began construction of Watauga Dam.
 Building it took longer than expected because of World War II.

 These two pictures at the Butler Museum show what Butler, Tennessee, looked like before being flooded (above) and after the flood (below).

-Here at the Butler Museum you can see many of the things that were moved to higher ground when the water started to rise.
+Here at the Butler Museum you can see many of the things that were moved when the water started to rise.
 There are, for example, things that were used in the Butler post office.